 There’s a lot of photos here.
 So get a cup of coffee or tea.

-I’d have the maintenance man take the dishwasher too, but he said it’s hooked to the garbage disposal, so they can’t.
+I’d have the maintenance man take the dishwasher too, but he said it’s hooked to the garbage disposal, so they have to leave it.

-This kitchen is small, and it is hard to get photos of everything.
-Above you see the washer/dryer, which is next to the doorway going into the small dining area.
+This kitchen is small so it is hard to get photos of everything.
+Above you see a tiny bit of the washer/dryer, which is next to the doorway going into the small dining area.

-I glued and painted that wood applique you see just beneath the counter top underneath the sink.
+I glued and painted the wood applique you see just beneath the counter top underneath the sink.
 I thought it added a bit of charm.

 Remember, you can remove contact paper.

 Then you screw your handles from inside the box, and then the paint covers the area in one swoop instead of having to turn them over when one side is dry.
-Wonderful trick that saves you time.
+It’s a wonderful trick that saves you lots of time.